How Do We Perform In Everyday Life?

 Role distance gets a bad rap in the real world due to its close association with cult leaders, financial crooks, and sociopaths.
 But it’s not the same thing as absence of empathy.

 In fact, in some cases, it could be empathy on steroids because of the multitude of perspectives available to you.
 We hear about professional actors doing this all the time, but think of satirists or comedians.
 Or even your favorite writer.
+Now think of your own life.
+If you were diagnosed with an illness, you might go to great lengths to appear healthy—maybe even pretend to be marvelously happy—to simply keep your family from worrying incessantly about you.

 It is not assumed, of course, that all cynical performers are interested in deluding their audiences for purposes of what is called ‘self-interest’ or private gain.
 A cynical individual may delude his audience for what he considers to be their own good, or for the good of the community, etc.